FilionLab/map_HIV/README.md

 # map_HIV
-Mapping HIV and outputing insertion sites
+Mapping HIV using bwa, outputing insertion sites and plotting it in relative to chromosome length